-Completing my level 2 CrossFit Certificate in October
+Level 2 CrossFit Certificate

 My purpose for coaching is that I love the CrossFit community, what it stands for, and being part of the community in a special way.
 I enjoy watching individuals push themselves beyond what they believe they are capable of and meet goals.
-I feel I can empathize with the frustrations of being a beginner at CrossFit and the experience/completive/elite athlete because of my 12 years of CrossFit.
+I feel I can empathize with the frustrations of being a beginner at CrossFit and the experienced/completive/elite athlete because of my 13 years of CrossFit.
 This is an avenue where I can tap into my love for teaching and use my strength of breaking down things to meet people where they are and encourage them.